CBIIT/p2p-datasci/kickoff.md

 **Tutorials and Guides**

 * Links to popular tutorials and guides will be provided in the wikis within each channel (study group).
-* We will also be buying Dataquest.io and Biostar Handbook licenses.
-Please let us know if you want either of these.

 **Dataquest.io and Biostar Handbook Licenses**
 * These are both used by NCI's Bioinformatics Training and Education Program and elsewhere in NIH, so they put you on a good, common ground with other learners.
-Request one [here](licenses).
+Request one [here](../licenses).

 **Your Support Team at the NCI Data Science Learning Exchange**